Demystifying Brain Tumour Segmentation Networks: Interpretability and Uncertainty Analysis: Interpretability in the context of Brain Tumor Segmentation Models

 \section{Interpretability in the context of Brain Tumor Segmentation Models}

-Interpreting deep networks which accurately segment brain tumors is important from the perspectives of both transparency and functional understanding.
+Interpreting deep networks which accurately segment brain tumors is important from the perspectives of both transparency and functional understanding (by functional understanding, we mean understanding the role of each component or filter of the network and how these relate to each other).
 Providing glimpses into the internals of such a network to provide a \textit{trace of its inference steps} \citep{holzinger2017we} would go at least some way to elucidating exactly how the network makes its decisions, providing a measure of legitimacy.

 There have been several methods explored for trying to look inside a deep neural network.
 Many of these focus on visual interpretability, i.e. trying to extract understandable visualizations from the inner layers of the network or understanding what the network looks at when giving a particular output \citep{zhang2018visual}.